Review of Calculus Without Tears by William Flannery

 - Sometimes the lessons go so slowly that a student without a teacher might not see the point the book is coming to.

-Calculus is not required math for most students, and studying it before algebra definitely puts it as an "extra".
-But, these worksheets can help immensely even older students who already are studying it with some other book.
+Calculus is not a required math course for most students, and studying it before algebra definitely puts it as an "extra".
+But, these worksheets can help immensely even older students who are already studying calculus from a textbook.
 And, they are a good resource for teachers.
 It is best if the teacher (parent) already knows the subject material, especially in volume 3.

 - Anyone interested in learning calculus - middle school or high school.